Valquoniam/RO203/README.md

  !["Pegs Board"](/images/Pegs.png)

+To include the program in Julia, you have to enter the command `include("resolution.jl")` in the directory _Pegs/src_

-Available commands :
+Then, you will have the available commands :

-- `generateDataSet(n)` create n instances of the game, with multiple sizes and density.
+- `generateDataSet(n)` create n instances of the game, with multiple sizes, densities and forms.

 - `displayAllGrids()` displays all the instances in a more readable way than the .txt form.

+- `dislayGrid("../data/instance_i.txt")` displays only the selected grid.

 - `solveDataSet()`solves all the instances and displays the steps.

 - `performanceDiagram("../perfs_peg.png")` show a graph of the computation time for the optimal solves.

 - `resultArray("../perfs_peg.tex)` creates a .tex displaying the computation time and which solves are optimal.

 ## Game n°2 : Towers